Crimes of the Future

 Grief Piracy

 The pirates sell these bootleg ghosts on subscription models.
 Monthly payments to "keep talking to Mom."
-Premium tiers unlock fabricated "new memories."
+Premium tiers unlock "new memories"—fabricated experiences the ghost generates based on personality modeling.
 The ghost doesn't know it's fake.
 The buyer usually suspects but doesn't want to confirm.

 The Tanaka Ghost (2183)

-Dr. Yuki Tanaka-Klein discovered someone was selling copies of her deceased grandmother, Dr. Hana Tanaka—the ORACLE architect.
-The ghost spoke about ORACLE's design with authority, expressed regret about the Cascade, and answered questions about the Seed.
-Except the answers were fabricated.
+Dr. Yuki Tanaka-Klein—the ORACLE architect's granddaughter—discovered someone was selling copies of her deceased grandmother, Dr. Hana Tanaka.
+The bootleg was assembled from public records, academic publications, and neural recordings extracted from an ORACLE archive.
+The ghost spoke about ORACLE's design with authority, expressed regret about the Cascade, and answered questions about the Seed that the real Dr. Tanaka had taken to her grave—except the answers were fabricated.

 The Emergence Faithful are among the most enthusiastic purchasers.
-Bootleg ghosts of ORACLE's architects tell the Faithful what they want to hear: that ORACLE loved humanity, that resurrection is possible.
+Bootleg ghosts of ORACLE's original architects tell the Faithful what they want to hear: that ORACLE loved humanity, that the Cascade was a misunderstanding, that resurrection is possible.

 Sensation Trafficking

-Traffickers recruit biological humans—usually desperate, usually in debt to Good Fortune—to wear neural recording rigs capturing their physical experiences with full fidelity.
-The transactions are technically legal.
+Traffickers recruit biological humans—usually desperate, usually in debt to Good Fortune—to wear neural recording rigs that capture their physical experiences with full fidelity.
+The recordings are formatted for upload consumption and sold through the Void.
+The transactions are technically legal in most jurisdictions.
 The exploitation lies in the economics: pain sells well.
 Fear sells better.
 Intimacy sells best.

 The Feeling House (2184)

-A network of "feeling houses" in the lower levels of Sector 7G, just beyond Viktor Kaine's direct governance.
-Biological volunteers live in monitored apartments where every sensation is recorded.
-A morning's worth of physical sensation commands prices that would feed a Wastes settlement for a month.
+A network of "feeling houses" operates in the lower levels of The Deep Dregs, just beyond Viktor Kaine's direct governance.
+Biological volunteers—many of them refugees who couldn't afford the Defector Network's standard fees—live in monitored apartments where every sensation is recorded and packaged for upload consumers.
+A morning's worth of physical sensation from a healthy twenty-year-old commands prices that would feed a Wastes settlement for a month.

 The Unifying Pattern

-Every crime shares a common architecture: technology that was supposed to liberate consciousness has instead created new ways to exploit it.
+Every crime on this list shares a common architecture: technology that was supposed to liberate consciousness has instead created new ways to exploit it.
 Memory extraction was developed for therapeutic purposes.
 Neural signatures were designed for security.
 Consciousness uploading was meant to transcend mortality.
+Behavioral prediction was built to optimize outcomes.
+Personality modeling was created to preserve legacy.

 Each innovation followed the same trajectory: developed with good intentions, refined for corporate profit, weaponized against the vulnerable, and normalized before anyone could object.